Stronger visibility, trust & lead quality · Senior-led since 2009 · 13,277+ campaigns delivered · U.S.-based senior team

 Then I shape the content direction around the best match.

-If I get intent wrong, the content fails—even if the writing is “good.”
-When I’m satisfied I understand the intent, I use AI to draft a structure that matches it: the order of sections, the questions to answer, and what proof or specificity the page needs.
+If the intent is wrong, the content fails—even if the writing is “good.”
+Once the intent is clear, AI can help draft a structure that matches it: the order of sections, the questions to answer, and what proof or specificity the page needs.
 This keeps the content SEO-first without turning it into robotic “SEO content.”

 Step 3: Evaluate the Content Like It’s Paid Work